TNT-Dental/pagespeed/readme.md

 - Does it have a fundation.js or tnt-videos.js?
 - Make backups of all old script files
 - Combine and comment out any extra files
+- Replace any video thumbnail coming from youtube with screenshots resized and uploaded to the cms.

 #### Homepage videos
 Type | Desc
 -----|-----
-Banner Videos|Is it Vimeo Only, ask for youtube account/video upload Youtube embeds|Add lazyload with class .youtube and make sure the thumbnail is beign pulled from youtube Testimonials videos|Add lazyload or data-player and data-embed
+Banner Videos|Is it Vimeo Only, ask for youtube account/video upload Youtube embeds|Add lazyload with class .youtube and make sure the thumbnail is beign pulled from youtube Testimonials videos|Add lazyload or data-player and data-embe

 [TNT Video scripts](https://github.com/TNT-Dental/tntvideos)